Ever had the Sunday Scaries?

 Are you checking emails after work?

-A good work-life balance is vital for all of us, even though most of us don’t have a time management strategy in place.
+A good work-life balance is vital for all of us, even though most of us don’t have a time management strategy in place or use screen time apps.

 Going home to compulsively check your inbox, reply to emails, and follow up on meetings is the opposite of a good work-life balance.